 df_filtered.show()

-In this case, Spark will prune partitions and only read the data from the relevant directories (i.e., region=US/year=2023
+In this case, Spark will prune partitions and only read the data from the relevant directories (i.e., region=US/year=2023).

 Benefits of Partitioning by Multiple Columns:

-), you can make queries more efficient by limiting the amount of data Spark needs to scan. - Hierarchical Partitioning: Using multiple partition keys creates a directory hierarchy, which helps in organizing large datasets.
+• Hierarchical Partitioning: Using multiple partition keys creates a directory hierarchy, which helps in organizing large datasets.

-- Partition Pruning: Spark will automatically prune partitions based on the filters you apply on the partition columns.
-For example, filtering by
+• Partition Pruning: Spark will automatically prune partitions based on the filters you apply on the partition columns.
+For example, filtering by region or year ensures that only the relevant partitions are read.

 Important Notes:

-- Partitioning Too Many Columns: Be careful not to partition by too many columns, especially those with high cardinality (a large number of unique values).
+1. Partitioning Too Many Columns: Be careful not to partition by too many columns, especially those with high cardinality (a large number of unique values).
 This can result in many small files, which can negatively affect performance due to small file issues.

-- Combining with Repartitioning: If you need a specific distribution of data (e.g., for joins or aggregations), you can combine partitioning with repartitioning to further optimize how Spark processes the data.
+2. Combining with Repartitioning: If you need a specific distribution of data (e.g., for joins or aggregations), you can combine partitioning with repartitioning to further optimize how Spark processes the data.

 Example: Repartition and PartitionBy: